chrisreddington/HugoCrossPoster/README.md

     # DevTo Integration Token.
 This is required if crossposting to DevTo, as it forms part of the URL for the API Call.
     # This is not a required property.
     devtoToken: ''

+    # DevTo Organization.
+If you are posting as a user and want to associate the post with an organization, enter the organization ID (not username) here.
+    # This is not a required property.
+    devToOrganization: ''

     # Medium Author ID.
 This is required if crossposting to medium, as it forms part of the URL for the API Call.
     # This is not a required property.